5 reasons for registering a Will with DIFC Courts Wills Service

-Registering a Will requires the testator to visit the offices of DIFC Wills Service Centre located at Dubai International Financial Centre and sign the Will formally in the presence of an officer of the Registry.
-The officer of the Registry witnesses the signing of the Will.
+Registering a Will requires the testator to visit the offices of DIFC Courts Wills Service located at Dubai International Financial Centre and sign the Will formally in the presence of an officer of the Wills Service.
+The officer of the Wills Service witnesses the signing of the Will.
 The testator is also required to bring along one (1) additional witness with him/her.
 This process significantly reduces the possibility of claims challenging the validity of the Will at the probate stage.

 4. Clear legal mechanism

 The DIFC WPR Rules are based on the common law principles and legislation of other leading common law jurisdictions such as the UK, Singapore and Malaysia.
 The individuals from western jurisdictions, Australia, New Zealand, Africa and Asia are familiar with these well-established principles and feel more comfortable dealing with the same.

 For all the Wills registered with the DIFC Courts Wills Service, DIFC Court is responsible for issuing probate grants and court orders for the distribution of estate as well as guardianship orders in accordance with the wishes set out in the Wills.
 An important feature of the probate process for DIFC Wills is that the executors can directly file the application for grant of probate without the involvement of lawyers.
 The probate process is simple and it is anticipated that this process in standard probate matters should take no more than one (1) month – which is significantly shorter than any other court processes in the UAE.

 The above simple mechanism of registration of Wills is not available elsewhere in the UAE.

 Hence, if you are a non-Muslim over 21 years of age having assets in the United Arab Emirates and do not wish the Sharia Law to apply to the distribution of your assets and guardianship issues relating to your minor children, you would be required to prepare and register your Will with the DIFC Courts Wills Service.